Scotland v France, Six Nations 2024: Kick-off time, how to watch and latest news - Yahoo Sports

 Who is the referee?

 The match will be refereed by Nick Berry.
-It will be the first and only match the Australian officiating during the 2024 Six Nations.
+It will be the first and only match the Australian officiates during the 2024 Six Nations.

 When did Scotland and France last win the Six Nations?